 In the meantime, it is important to cleanse gently and avoid picking at your skin, as this can cause further irritation.
 With time and patience, your skin will clear up and look healthier than ever before.

 There are a few skincare steps you can do to help ease the purging process (2):

 You can avoid skin purging through the following steps:

 Skin purging is the process by which newly formed blemishes come to the surface of your skin.
 This is usually a result of using new products or treatments that stimulate cell turnover, such as retinoids, glycolic acid peels, and certain acne medications.

 While it can be frustrating to deal with purging, it’s actually a sign that the product is working and that your skin is adjusting to the new treatment.
 A purge also disappears faster than a breakout.

 Breakouts, on the other hand, are not caused by new products or treatments.
 Breakouts occur when there is a build-up of dirt, oil, and dead skin cells that clog pores and provide a breeding ground for bacteria.
 Common triggers include stress, hormonal changes, and dietary imbalances.
 (2)

 Before starting any treatment, let your GP know so that possible cross medications issues can be avoided.

-Yes, you can avail these skin purging medications from e-Surgery.
+Yes, you can get acne medications from e-Surgery.
 The online pharmacy is reputed and registered and offers quick, safe, and discreet doorstep delivery.